 There are several types of optional service.
-Most have a direct relationship to certified teaching in the public schools, but there are certain exceptions such as military service credit.
+Most have a direct relationship to certified teaching in the public schools, but there are certain exceptions such as military service credit and private school credit.

 To begin the process of purchasing optional service credit, call TRS at 877-927-5877 (877-9-ASK-TRS) and request the optional service type’s form.
 In all cases, you must submit the appropriate documentation to TRS to purchase the credit.
 We urge you to do so at the earliest possible opportunity to avoid disappointment.
 With the passage of time, records may become lost, destroyed, or much more difficult to obtain.
 Once reported to TRS and verified, the qualifying event is a permanent part of your record at TRS and can be used in calculating your benefit estimates.

 You are under no obligation to purchase optional service that you have reported to TRS.

 Purchases of most service credit must be completed before you retire.
 Additionally, federal tax laws do not permit your survivors to initiate or complete an optional service purchase or refund repayment after your death.

 Your cost for out-of-system service, part-time teaching, unreported substitute teaching, homebound teaching, leave of absence, or involuntary layoff, is equal to the amount that would have been required had the service been earned under TRS, plus interest, usually at the rate of 6 percent, from the date the contributions would have been due to the date payment is made.
 Military service and private school credit costs are specified within their sections.

 Teachers’ Health Insurance Security Fund (THIS Fund) Contribution